1. Election Machinery

 4. What is the maximum number of votes, a voter has to cast in a local body election?

-In Rural Local Bodies a voter has to cast 4 votes and in Urban Local Bodies a voter has to cast two votes.
+In Rural Local Bodies a voter has to cast 4 votes and in Urban Local Bodies a voter has to cast

 5. What is Election Notification and Notice of Election?